Table Of Contents

 Active Overlays : The graphic view has twelve possible Layers which are called overlays.
 Those overlays can be made active (display turned on) or inactive (display turned off).

 Custom Width and Height : The Graphic View can be set to a custom width and height by entering those values into the corresponding text fields.
+The values are in report units.

 The background graphic is the Rectangle that provides the backdrop for the graphic view.